rsp0225/To-Do-List/README.md

 ## Technologies Used
 The following technologies were used to create the Number Guessing Game:

--HTML: The structure and layout of the webpage were created using HTML.
+- HTML: The structure and layout of the webpage were created using HTML.
--CSS: The styling of the webpage was implemented using CSS.
+- CSS: The styling of the webpage was implemented using CSS.
--JavaScript: JavaScript is used to provide the to-do-list's logic and to make features interactive.
+- JavaScript: JavaScript is used to provide the to-do-list's logic and to make features interactive.
--Bootstrap: The layout, styling, and responsive design of the webpage were created using Bootstrap.
+- Bootstrap: The layout, styling, and responsive design of the webpage were created using Bootstrap.

 ## Features
 1. Users can add tasks.